Right To Property

 Right to ancestral property in india

-The right to ancestral property in India is governed by the Hindu Succession Act, 1956, which applies to Hindus, Buddhists, Jains, and Sikhs.
-This law outlines the rules for inheritance and succession, including the rights to ancestral property.
-Ancestral property can be defined as property inherited up to four generations of male lineage, which means the property inherited from father, grandfather, great-grandfather, and great-great-grandfather.
+The right to ancestral property in India is governed mainly by personal laws, especially the Hindu Succession Act, 1956 for Hindus, along with judicial interpretations.
+Ancestral property refers to property inherited up to four generations of male lineage (father, grandfather, great-grandfather, and great-great-grandfather) and is not self-acquired.

 Women's right to property in india